Phlanka Logo

 Nothing was exported — no files appeared in the output folder

-Check that the Image Name Prefix field on the Export tab is filled in and contains no spaces.
-Also confirm that at least one texture checkbox is ticked and that the output folder exists and is writable.
-The Substance Painter output window will contain a log message explaining which validation check failed.
+Check that at least one tile is checked in the Texture Sets tab and that at least one texture type checkbox is ticked on the Export tab.
+Confirm the output folder is accessible.
+The Substance Painter output window will contain a log message explaining what failed.

-The SMDI texture looks wrong — the colours or brightness are unexpected
+The SMDI texture looks wrong — unexpected colours or brightness

-Click the Customise button next to the SMDI checkbox and verify which source is assigned to each channel.
-Also check the Substance Painter output window — the plugin logs exactly which source was used for each channel, and whether any automatic fallback was triggered.
-See SMDI Channel Customisation for the full channel reference.
+Click the Customise button next to the SMDI checkbox and verify the source assigned to each channel.
+Check the Substance Painter output window — the plugin logs exactly which source was used and any automatic fallbacks.
+See SMDI Channel Customisation.

 The RVMAT file is missing texture paths, or paths are wrong

 The RVMAT is completely regenerated on every export.
-If a texture was not exported (checkbox unticked), the corresponding path in the RVMAT falls back to a DayZ default placeholder — it will not carry over a path from a previous export.
-To get the full set of paths in the RVMAT, tick all the texture checkboxes you need and re-export.
-See RVMAT Settings for details.
+Unticked texture types fall back to DayZ placeholder values — they do not carry over paths from a previous export.
+Tick all needed texture types and re-export.
+See RVMAT Settings.

 The EM texture was not exported — the EM file is missing

-The Emissive map can only be exported if an Emissive channel exists in the texture set.
-In Substance Painter, open the texture set settings for the relevant texture set, add an Emissive channel, paint your emissive areas, and then export again with the EM checkbox ticked.
+An Emissive channel must exist in the texture set.
+In Substance Painter, open the texture set settings, add an Emissive channel, paint your emissive areas, then export again with EM ticked.
 See Texture Types → EM.

 I edited the .rvmat file manually and my changes were lost on re-export

-The RVMAT is always overwritten when you export.
-Any values you want to keep must be entered through the RVMAT Settings tab fields and saved as an RVMAT preset before exporting again.
-Do not edit the .rvmat file directly.
+The RVMAT is always overwritten.
+Save your values through the RVMAT Settings tab as an RVMAT preset before re-exporting.

-This happens when no Substance Painter project is currently open.
-The plugin requires a loaded project to read texture sets and run the export.
-Open your .spp file and then re-open the dialog.
+No Substance Painter project is open.
+Open your .spp file and re-open the dialog.

 Materials are not appearing in the Materials Library

-Click the Refresh button in the Materials Library tab to re-download the catalogue from the server.
-If materials still do not appear, check that your license is valid on the About tab and that you have an active internet connection.
+Click Refresh in the Materials Library tab to re-download the catalogue.
+If materials still do not appear, verify your license on the About tab and check your internet connection.

-Material icons look corrupted or are showing as blank squares
+Material icons look corrupted or show as blank squares

-Go to the About tab and click Clear Material Cache, then return to the Materials Library and click Refresh.
-This forces a complete re-download of all material thumbnails.
+Go to the About tab, click Clear Material Cache, then return to the Materials Library and click Refresh to force a full re-download.